nsriram/lambda-the-terraform-way/docs/04-iam-account-setup.md

 The IAM module is responsible for creating the IAM User, AccessKey & SecretKey pair.
 The module also associates the required policies to the IAM user.
 - `main.tf` file (in IAM module) contains the script for creating all these resources.
+- Three policies are attached with all privileges to the IAM user 1.AWSLambda_FullAccess
+2.IAMFullAccess
+3.AmazonS3FullAccess

+>Note: It is a good practice to provide specific permissions instead of Full permissions.
+To keep it simple for the tutorial we will grant full access.

 - The module exports the `access_key` and `secret` via the `output.tf` file.